View all web browser and mobile devices available in our cloud-based test lab.

 By treating test code as if it were production code, faulty code rarely finds its way into a production environment.
 Before software is ready to be released into the wild, testing continuously can give software vendors confidence that code changes will have maximum impact with minimal risk to their business' bottom line.

 [Related Blog: Manual Testing vs. Automated Testing vs. Continuous Testing]

 For an in-depth look at continuous testing, watch this panel webinar with QA industry oracles Michael Bolton, Eran Kinsbruner, and James Bach.

 The testing lab component is possibly the most important pillar for success.
 When the lab is unstable, outdated, and cannot support hundreds of concurrent executions across different mobile/OS permutations, continuous testing is slow and flaky.
 Mature DevOps relies on a lab that can support this exact level of scalability and elasticity.

 Teams cannot move fast enough when they have no abilities to quickly analyze test results and filter noises among huge piles of test data.
 Mature CT in DevOps depends on being able to get quality visibility, analyze root cause analysis of issues, and optimize the overall quality activities in the pipeline.

 With faster, more flexible software delivery and stronger code, continuous testing in Agile is quickly becoming the mainstay for software vendors looking to quickly roll out new features while keeping their user experience stable and strengthening their brand.

 Continuous testing at every stage of software development helps minimize business risk and ensure companies are delivering high-quality, modern code ready for the future.

-Perfecto is proud to offer the only unified continuous testing solution on the market.
-It covers each of the four key pillars: streamlined test creation, scalable execution, and smart analysis.
-And it’s all based out of a leading cloud-based lab.
+Perfecto is proud to offer the only unified DevOps continuous testing solution on the market.
+It covers each of the four key pillars:

-See for yourself with a free trial.
-Start today.
+See for yourself how Perfecto can help you embrace continuous testing.
+Get started with a free trial today.